6 Caves to Explore in Arkansas

 Old Spanish Treasure Cave

-Located in the northwest corner of Arkansas, the Old Spanish Treasure Cave opens on March 1.
+Located in the northwest corner of Arkansas, the Old Spanish Treasure Cave is open from April through Thanksgiving weekend.
 The cavern is filled with fascinating legends of hidden treasure buried by the Spanish Conquistadors.
-One-hour cave tours are $13.50 for adults, $6.50 for ages 4-11 and free for children under 4.
+One-hour cave tours are $15 for adults, $7 for ages 4-11 and free for children under 4.

 For an extra special excursion, bring a lawn chair and check out the underground movie theater during the season.
 Check on the Facebook page for updates about which movies will be playing and when.